Daniel Boys: Career After Any Dream Will Do

 In February 2010, Boys performed with Jessie Buckley in two concerts in Manchester and Birmingham entitled "Valentines at the Musicals" including songs from West Side Story and My Fair Lady.
 He then performed as Eddie in the workshop production of Painted Lady: The Princess Caraboo Scandal (Bristol Old Vic/Finborough), then as Christian in the London premiere of Wolfboy at Trafalgar Studios.

-In 2011, he was Jason in Ordinary Days (Trafalgar Studios), also as Doug in the workshop of The Trouble with Doug (Northampton Royal & Derngate).
+In 2011, he was Jason in Ordinary Days (Trafalgar Studios), and as Doug in the workshop of The Trouble with Doug (Northampton Royal & Derngate).
 In July, he performed the title role in a new musical version of Peter Pan, first playing at the Grand Canal Theatre, Dublin over the summer and then at the Mayflower Theatre, Southampton, for the Christmas period.
 On 21 October 2011, Boys played Judas in the 40th anniversary production of Godspell alongside Kerry Ellis at the Palace Theatre, Manchester.

 On 6 May 2012, he was one of the headline performers in "The Night of 1000 Voices" at the Royal Albert Hall. and then completed a run as Algernon in a new musical version of The Importance of Being Earnest at the Theatre Royal, Windsor.
 In September 2012 he was a guest on Radio 2's Friday Night is Music Night which was recorded live at LSO St Lukes, London.
 He made a short film with David Paisley entitled Fall-Out about two ex-partners who end up in a fallout shelter together, which went round the 2012 festival circuit.

 In February 2013, Network Ten and FremantleMedia Australia announced that they were searching across Australia and the United Kingdom for a singer to record a new version of the theme tune for Neighbours The competition resulted in a tie and the new theme is sung as a duet by Daniel and Stephanie Angelini.
 The new version of the theme tune began airing from 15 April 2013.
 In July 2013 he joined High Society UK touring cast, playing Mike Connor.

 In March 2014, Boys joined the West End production of Spamalot at the Playhouse Theatre as Sir Lancelot.
 He also appeared in West End Recast, a one-off concert at the Duke of York's Theatre.